 7. Strong Passwords

 Always make sure that you use strong passwords.
 Are you the type of person that uses P@ssw0r4 ?
 If so, you are not alone.
-You need to make a change right away because these types of passwords are not secure and hackers know that anything1234 makes their job that much easier.
-Always use at LEAST 8 characters that use numbers, symbols and letters both capital and lower case.
+It would be best if you made a change right away because these types of passwords are not secure, and hackers know that anything1234 makes their job that much easier.
+Always use at LEAST 8 characters that use numbers, symbols, and letters, both capital and lower case.

 If you have any questions, feel free to contact us.